Daniel-Clerkson/Daniel-Clerkson/README.md

 # Hello! 👋 I’m Daniel

-### I know HTML 5, CSS 3, JavaScript, responsive website development, and API Integration. 💻
+### I know HTML 5, CSS 3, JavaScript, Responsive website development, and API Integration. 💻

 ### I am always excited to collaborate on new projects and contribute to open-source initiatives. 😁